guilhermemg/ai-playground/tutoring-assistant/README.md

 Interested in learning more or collaborating on similar AI-driven projects?

 I’d love to connect!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ggadelha/) or [GitHub](https://github.com/guilhermemg) so we can explore new ideas, discuss potential opportunities, and continue pushing the boundaries of what's possible with AI.python
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ggadelha/) or [GitHub](https://github.com/guilhermemg) so we can explore new ideas, discuss potential opportunities, and continue pushing the boundaries of what's possible with AI.